 - 1. The academic year lasts 12 calendar months and is divided into the winter and summer semester; the period of summer holidays is deemed to be part of the summer semester.
 The time division of the academic year is defined by the Academic Calendar of UP.
-The Rector shall determine the commencement of the academic year. - 2.
-The commencement and end of the teaching period in the winter and summer semester, examination period, and other details regarding the division of the academic year will be determined by the Rector of UP, or subject to his approval, by the Dean of the given faculty. - 3.
-The Rector of UP shall also determine the deadline for the fulfillment of study requirements for an academic year.
-Such a date shall fall on a date of the following academic year, usually in September.
+The Rector will determine the commencement of the academic year. - 2.
+The commencement and end of the teaching period in the winter and summer semester, exam period, and other details regarding the division of the academic year will be determined by the Rector of UP, or subject to the Rector's approval, by the Dean of the given faculty. - 3.
+The Rector of UP will also determine the deadline for the fulfillment of study requirements for an academic year; such a date will fall on a date in the following academic year, usually in September.

-Checking the Course of Study
+Article 9 Checking the Course of Study

-- 1. In the timeframe determined by the Dean, the Students' Office of the faculty shall check the course of study of individual students in the previous academic year. - 2.
-The Dean shall determine the date of the main checking of the fulfillment of study requirements so that it follows the deadline for fulfillment of study requirements for the given academic year (Article 8 (3)) as well as the period for course registration for the winter semester. - 3.
-Further details regarding the checking of the course of study may be stipulated by means of the Dean's directive.
+- 1. In the time frame determined by the Dean, the Students' Office of the faculty shall check the fulfilment of study requirements by individual students in the previous academic year. - 2.
+The Dean will determine the date for principal check of the fulfillment of study requirements so that it follows the deadline for the fulfillment of study requirements for the given academic year (Article 8(3)) as well as the period for course registration for the winter semester. - 3.
+A faculty policy may define further details related to the checking of the course of study.